FarronF/limerick-council-meetings/meetings/2017/03/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes of Monthly Meeting - Municipal District of Adare-Rathkeale - 15th February 2017.md

 sale of gravespaces and the need to apply this income to the maintenance of graveyards.

-Councillor Teskey noted instances of headstone in Clounagh Cemetery which were falling over and--- 6
+Councillor Teskey noted instances of headstone in Clounagh Cemetery which were falling over and
+---
+6

 the Council was preventing locals from straightening same.
 He requested that the appropriate